DaanDemaecker/DaanDemaecker.github.io/AboutMe.md

 ## Soft skills
 I love solving problems (as can be seen by my ever-growing Rubik's cube collection) and programming has won my heart as well.
-I am good at taking and applying feedback, a lot of this site looked different before receiving feedback from my friends and colleagues.
+I am good at taking and applying feedback, a lot of this site looked different before receiving and applying feedback from my friends and colleagues.

 ## Studies
 I started studying Latin in high school, but after a year, I realized that mindlessly memorizing wasn't for me.